Mfigueira/weigh-me/README.md

   $ deactivate
 ```

-2. Create a .envrc file also on the root dir with configuration for environment variables, such as:
+2. Create a .envrc file also on the api folder with configuration for environment variables, such as:

 ```
   export FLASK_ENV=development